CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 **there is no need to load cuda and cudnn modules separately!**

-To submit a job to the slurm queue using GPUs, you need to use the `gpu` partition and also specify the type and number of GPUs using the `--gres` flag.
-An example batch script for reserving one GPU and 10 CPUs in a single node:
+To submit a job to the slurm queue using GPUs, you need to use the `gpu` partition on Puhti or `gpusmall` or `gpumedium` on Mahti, and also specify the type and number of GPUs using the `--gres` flag.
+Below are example batch scripts for reserving one GPU and a corresponding 1/4 of the CPU cores of a single node:

 **Puhti**